Ok, I’ll be honest. I hate pumpkin spice.

 - Flip it!
 Remove the pan from the fridge.
 Run a knife around the sides of the round pan to slightly loosen the flan.
 Place a large plate on top of the round pan and invert the pan (flip it over) so the flan transfers onto a large plate.

-Yes, it does!
-A water bath adds moisture to the oven helping flans cook evenly without drying them out, curdling the eggs, or resulting in a rubbery texture.
+- Use a water bath to bake the flan.
+Similar to a cheesecake, a water bath (or a Bain-Marie) adds moisture to the oven helping flans cook evenly without drying them out, curdling the eggs, or resulting in a rubbery texture.

 Ingredients